 Today, we have Inali Jane Ayemi, a passionate cook from Nagaland, to guide us through the entire process of making Axone at home.
 All we need are soybeans, a pressure cooker, and leaves to wrap them for fermentation.
 The complete process takes about a week.
 Let’s get started!

-- Wash the raw soyabean and soak it for about 20-30 mins
+- Wash the soya beans and soak them for about 20-30 mins

 - Cook it in a pressure cooker, then strain it dry

-- Then pound the soyabean to make it into paste (as shown in photo)
+- Then pound the soyabean to make it into a paste (as shown in the photo)

-- Wrap the pounded soyabean in leaves and place it over a fireplace for 2 nights.
+- Wrap portions of the pounded soyabean paste in leaves (sycamore leaves) and place it over a fireplace for 2 nights.
 You can also sundry for about 3-4 days.

-- Stock it in an airtight container in the fridge
+- This paste will last for months.
+You can keep it on top of the fireplace or in an airtight container in the fridge

 - A Chat With 19-Year-Old Keyicudauke Iranggau aka Keyi Zeliang, Passionate Singer From Nagaland - July 15, 2019

 - Recipe of Mizoram’s Favourite Dish ‘Bai’ – Made With The Stalks Of Cauliflower | by Priya Iyer - July 13, 2019